Room-XI/room-xi-connect-mvp/replit.md

 ### Feature Specifications
 The application utilizes a 6-level mood system and SAMHSA Wellness Dimensions.
 Ximi AI includes consent gating and crisis keyword detection.
 A legally compliant consent system involves a basic consent layer during account creation and a second layer for a "Safety Profile" with optional health information and granular media consent.
 A breach notification system is in place for OIPC compliance.
 Authenticated users must complete a daily check-in by 8 AM (Edmonton time) before browsing programs, a feature managed by an "Explore Gate."
 Ximi proactively supports users during mood declines based on a statistical mood variance detection service.

+**Ximi AI Consent System (Nov 2025):** A dedicated consent flow for Ximi AI requires explicit user opt-in before accessing the AI companion.
+The XimiConsentModal displays comprehensive information about what Ximi is, how it works (AI-powered conversations, crisis detection, privacy-first design), and what users are consenting to (AI-generated responses, conversation storage, OpenAI API processing, crisis keyword detection).
+When users attempt to chat without consent, the modal automatically appears and preserves their message, automatically sending it after consent is granted for a seamless experience.
+Users can enable/disable Ximi anytime via a toggle in Settings.
+Backend enforcement ensures all `/api/ximi/chat` requests require `ximiConsent=true` in the user's profile, returning 403 errors otherwise.

 ## External Dependencies
 - **Supabase:** PostgreSQL database, authentication, and storage.
 - **Neon PostgreSQL:** Primary database backend.